 *Pre-ceremony concert —and the webcast —begin at 5:40 pm (US Eastern Time)

 The ceremony proper begins at 6:00 pm

 The 24th First Annual Ig Nobel Prize Ceremony introduced ten new Ig Nobel Prize winners - Each has done something that makes people laugh then think.

-Winners travel to the ceremony, at their own expense, from around the world to receive their prize from a group of genuine, genuinely bemused Nobel Laureates, in Harvard's historic and largest theater.
-1100 improbable persons fill the theatre, and the whole affair is broadcast live.
+Winners travelled to the ceremony, at their own expense, from around the world to receive their prize from a group of genuine, genuinely bemused Nobel Laureates, in Harvard's historic and largest theater.
+1100 improbable persons filled the theatre, and the whole affair was broadcast live.